 Safety of Magnesium use in Pregnancy

 Magnesium oxide in doses up to 400 mg is pregnancy category A, which means, it can be used safely in pregnancy.

-Current recommendations of Medical societies
+Current recommendations of Medical Societies

-Every pregnant woman should be supplemented with 240-480 mg (10-20 mmol) magnesium daily, under supervision of the medical practitioner.
-Magnesium supplementation should start as soon as possible, continue until birth, and be continued postnatally, since the magnesium requirement of the body also increases during breast-feeding.
+Every pregnant woman should be supplemented with 240-480 mg (10-20 mmol) magnesium daily, under the supervision of the medical practitioner.
+Magnesium supplementation should start as soon as possible, continue until birth, and be continued postnatally, since the magnesium requirement of the body also increases during breastfeeding.
 Side effects of a magnesium supplementation might be soft stools (a welcome effect in cases of constipation), which can be easily avoided by the intake of equal doses during the day.
 Oral magnesium supplementation is contraindicated in severe renal impairment.
 Also, excessive magnesium from supplements may cause cramps, diarrhea and toxicity.
 Parenteral modes of drug delivery like the topical application of magnesium oils do not necessarily ensure a fixed drug dosage per day, but are generally safe in most cases, and may be preferred with the dietary supplementation as a preventive measure, where there is no overt deficiency documented.